 Expect desert gorges, dead seas, surprising oases and the oldest inhabited cities on earth.
-You won’t just be viewing these landmarks; you will foster a deep connection with the landscape on this Palestine Tour.

 This is a rare opportunity to truly experience people’s lives in Palestine: to stay in their homes, eat their delicious food and hear their remarkable stories.

 Hike the Abraham Path

 This Palestine tour will take you along the Abraham Path – known locally as the Masar Ibrahim al Khalil – through the beautiful and varied landscapes of this most historic of regions.
 You’ll stay with local families in their homes, meet Bedouins, partake of generous hospitality and gain a deep understanding of the local culture.

 This Palestinian journey runs from the north to the south of the country, starting near Jenin and ending in Jerusalem, one of the oldest cities in the world.